Facts about obesity

 Genetics.
-Studies show that the likelihood of becoming obese can be passed down through a family's genes.
+Studies show that the likelihood of becoming obese is passed down through a family's genes.
 Researchers have found several genes that appear to be linked with obesity.
 Genes, for instance, may affect where you store extra fat in your body.
 But most researchers think that it takes more than just one gene to cause an obesity epidemic.
-They are continuing to do more research to better understand the how genes and lifestyle interact to cause obesity.
-Because families eat meals together and share other activities, environment also plays a role.
+They are continuing to do more research to better understand how genes and lifestyle interact to cause obesity.
+Because families eat meals together and share other activities, environment, and lifestyle also play a role.

 Lifestyle choices.
 Overeating and a lack of exercise both contribute to obesity.
-But these are lifestyle choices that can be changed.
+But you can change these lifestyle choices.
 If many of your calories come from refined foods or foods high in sugar or fat, you will likely gain weight.
 If you don't get much if any exercise, you'll find it hard to lose weight or maintain a healthy weight.

 Medicines.
-Medicines like corticosteroids, antidepressants, and antiseizure drugs can cause you to gain weight.
+Medicines like corticosteroids, antidepressants, and antiseizure drugs can cause you to gain some extra weight.

 Emotions.
 Emotional eating – eating when you're bored or upset – can lead to weight gain.
-Too little sleep.
+Too little sleep may also contribute to weight gain.
 People who sleep fewer than five hours a night are more likely to become obese than people who get seven to eight hours of sleep a night.

 Health effects of obesity

 Obesity has a far-ranging negative effect on health.
 Each year in the U.S., obesity-related conditions cost more than $100 billion and cause premature deaths.
 The health effects linked with obesity include: